-It’s worth noting too, that if you die before the age of 75, your pension can be paid tax free to your beneficiaries so long as they take the money or start drawing it down within two years.
+It’s worth noting too that if you die before the age of 75, your pension can be paid tax free to your beneficiaries if they take the money or start 'drawing it down' within two years.
 If you live beyond 75, they’ll only pay tax on the money they take at their normal rate of income tax.

 Remember, tax is based on individual circumstances.
 Pension and tax rules may change in the future.

 Keep contact details up to date for you and your beneficiaries

 If you've moved home, got a new phone number, changed your email address or other personal details, it’s important to update your workplace pension.
 With your most up-to-date contact details, we can make sure you don’t miss anything important, like your annual benefit statement.